 Consequently, the doctor may order one or more of the following tests to find out what is causing the infection:

-- Throat culture - a swab is rubbed against the back of the throat and tonsils.
-It is not painful but may tickle and the patient may have a temporary gagging sensation.
+- Throat culture - a swab is rubbed against the back of the throat and tonsils to test for the actual bacteria.
+It is not painful but may tickle, and the patient may have a temporary gagging sensation.

-- Rapid antigen test - this test can detect strep bacteria in minutes from the swab sample by looking for antigens (foreign substances) in the throat.
+- Rapid antigen test - this test can detect strep bacteria in minutes from the swab sample by looking for antigens (parts of the bacteria) in the throat.